JasonGiedymin/boltjs/gettingstarted.md

 <h2>Setting Up An Application</h2>

 <p>
-  To build a standalone HTML5 app, first create a folder, let's call it <b>MyApp</b>, and create a file called <b>bolt-build.json</b>.
-This will be used to concatenate all of your source files into one JavaScript file and one CSS file.
+  To build a standalone HTML5 app, first create a folder, let's call it <b>MyApp</b>, and create a file called <b>package.json</b>.
+This file describes your application, as per the <a href="http://wiki.commonjs.org/wiki/Packages/1.0">CommonJS Spec</a>.
+Bolt has added an extra parameter, <b>bolt_build_manifest</b> which is used to concatenate all of your source files into one JavaScript file and one CSS file.
 It also provides the CommonJS wrappers necessary to allow just-in-time execution of your code, which speeds up app startup time.
 </p>

 <p>